PepeLoperenaa/talmud_online/README.md

 ## Selling point of application.

 As an application, “Talmud” stands out since it is an innovative game that has never seen online.
 It is a well-known card game in Spain, but it has never been seen outside the country.
 As the application will be a multiplayer game, a maximum of 4 people can play around the same server.
-This means that with the recent Covid pandemic people can still play the game without being in danger due to Covid. **[2]**
+This means that with the recent COVID-19 pandemic people can still play the game without being in danger due to Covid-19. **[2]**

 It is also a card game which is very enjoyable and easy to play.
 This means that with the friendly user-interface the application will have, anyone who wants to play can play as it will be an online game.
 As a general fact making the application online, will have a great impact on the sales as this will make the application available to all the users which are interested in the game.